247-ai/FlashML/README.md

 # FlashML

-This is a Data Science Engineering project for creating an internal framework for training all machine learning models deployed by Data Science Group.
+This is a project from Data Science Engineering team at [[24]7.ai](https://www.247.ai/) for creating an internal framework for training all machine learning models deployed by the Data Science Group.
 This is built on top of Apache Spark.

 ## Dependencies
 0. JDK 8.
 OpenJDK 8 can be used without any issues.